rozensoftware/rozmitmat/README.md

 ![rozmitmatgui](https://github.com/rozensoftware/rozmitmat/blob/master/rozmitmatgui.jpg)

 It uses egui (https://github.com/emilk/egui)
+You have to copy rozmitmat to a rozmitmatgui's folder.

 ## Note

-I found that DNS spoofing not working well on my box.
-That's probably the case of a router type - on some it works on other might not.
+I found that DNS spoofing implemented here not working well.
+Seems like only DNS requests based on UDP protocol could be spoofed.
 I invite you to take a part in this project if you'd like to help.

 ## License